DefenderK/GetBHELogs/README.md

 ```
 ========================================
         BHE Logs Collector v.2.0
 ========================================
-WARNING: Note: This collection will include the below data!
+WARNING: This collection will include the below data!
-WARNING: Windows Application and System event logs will be collected; use -ExcludeEventLogs to skip.
+-------> Windows Application and System event logs will be collected; use -ExcludeEventLogs to skip.
-WARNING: settings.json will be collected; use -ExcludeSettings to skip.
+-------> settings.json will be collected; use -ExcludeSettings to skip.
-Press Enter to collect logs, (H)elp for parameters, or Q to quit
+Press Enter to collect logs, or Q to quit
 ```

 ### Collection Progress